cpwo-ou/annual-conference-templates/Camera-Ready-submission.md

 **How to submit your Camera-Ready paper:**
 1. Identify the type of contribution you will submit as your camera-ready paper: ***abstract, poster, research paper or presentation proposal***.
 You can also find this information clearly stated in the Camera-Ready submission email.
-2. Download the template format you are more comfortable working with.
+2. Download the template you are more comfortable working with.
 See the table below.
    - Docx format - Microsoft Word compatible, or
    - LateX format - if you are familiar with Overleaf or any LateX editor.
 3. Edit the template.